CrimsonDreamers/CSCI-S-71-Project---CommuShare/README.md

 Everytime the team thought a task for the assigment was completed, the team was marking it with a emoji "check mark" to indicate to the PO that he will have to review the task and transfer it to done when he thinks the task has been completed.

-At the bottom we have started working on the project with starting with a coomon understanding workshop to make sure we all had the same vision for our product and we started writing user stories, Definition of ready & acceptance criteria etc.
+At the bottom we have started working on the project with starting with a common understanding workshop to make sure we all had the same vision for our product and we started writing user stories, Definition of ready & acceptance criteria etc.
 We did refined the user sories and added additional details (when needed) & acceptance criterias to each of them.
+We created an item list for our DOR and placed it near our PB for reference.
 Then we proceded with a poker planning session to estimate those user stories.
 Only developers were asked to estimate the backlog.